MicrosoftEdge/WebView2Browser/README.md

     return S_OK;
 }
 ```
 We have sent the `MG_UPDATE_URI` message along with the URI to the controls WebView.
-Now we want to reflect those changes on the tab state and udpate the UI if necessary.
+Now we want to reflect those changes on the tab state and update the UI if necessary.
 ```javascript
         case commands.MG_UPDATE_URI:
             if (isValidTabId(args.tabId)) {